 You will have to leverage all of your stable and strong characater, the one you will have cultivated with the first three rules, but in the end this approach will help you establish constructive relationshipe and increase your circle of influence.

 Seek First to Understand, Then to be Understood

 This relevant rule states a simple and powerful thing: you often listen to answer, rather than listening to understand.
 The rule theaches you how to genuinely listen your counterpart, avoiding to project on his life your own, and rather trying to actually understand which are his experience and feelings.
 This will give to the speaker some “psychological air”, he will feel finally understood and this will make him ready to listen you and your needs.

 You will have then set the stage to effectively interact with the other person, looking for a win win situation.

-is now team to sum all this up, discovering that in a teamwork the result is greater than the sum of its parts.
+is now time to sum all this up, discovering that in a teamwork the result is greater than the sum of its parts.

 has it worked?

 As I anticipated this book was crucial for both my professional and personal growth.
 It let me discover how was acting with other people and which was the right way to handle adverse events.
 I started focusing only on things I was able to change, committing my whole energies on them, rather than wasting on useless and harmful thoughts.

 This, togheter with great concepts from deep work dramatically changed my productivity, helping me focus on really important task at work, but also teaching me to get of office soon enough to get home and play with my kids in the evening.

 To be fair, I have to admit that this is not the kind of book you read once in your life: I still often open it and read one or more chapters, trying to fix the concepts and apply them better in the next occasion.